sathyanmadhavan/summer_internship_2024/README.md

-# summer_internship_2024
+# Summer Internship 2024

 **DAY-1**

     - Learnt about PyTorch from https://www.youtube.com/watch?v=Z_ikDlimN6A&ab_channel=DanielBourke this video

     - Topics covered today:

     - What is Machine learning?
     - Why use Machine learning